asuc-octo/berkeleytime/docs/src/core/infrastructure/onboarding.md

 # Onboarding

 > [!WARNING]
-> Running commands in the `hozer-51` machine can break production!
+> Running commands in `hozer-51` can break production!
 Please continue with caution.

-The production website is hosted on a machine supplied by [the OCF](https://www.ocf.berkeley.edu/).
+The Berkeleytime website is hosted on a machine supplied by [the OCF](https://www.ocf.berkeley.edu/).
 This machine will be referenced as `hozer-51` in these docs.
-SSH allows us to connect to the `hozer-51` machine with a shell terminal, allowing us to infra-related tasks.
+SSH allows us to connect to `hozer-51` with a shell terminal, allowing us to infra-related tasks.

 This guide assumes basic experience with SSH.